WebNadin/test-js-template/README.md

 ```

 This build tool contains normalise.scss (imported in style.scss).
 Also you have here head, header, footer and two fonts.
-There are some base variables in variable.scss for using throw the project.
-There is NO jQuery, only pure javascript.
+There are some base variables in variable.scss for using through the project.

 This project use html, scss and pure js.
-There is no jQuery but you acn add any library by adding file to
+There is no jQuery but you can add any library by adding file to
 src\js\partials folder and including js file into src\js\scripts.js

 You'll always have footer in the bottom of the page even if you have low amount of content.

 License